FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/index.rst

 Vision Programming
 ~~~~~~~~~~~~~~~~~~~

-Learning more about using vision in FTC
+Learning more about using vision

 .. toctree::
    :maxdepth: 1